gleannyc/documentation/docs/index.md

 ### 3. Share

-When you find something interesting, create share links, saved views and dashboards to share insights with your team.
+When you find something interesting, create explorations, saved views and dashboards to share insights with your team.